USS San Francisco (CA-38): War memorials

 During the December 1942 repair at Mare Island, it was necessary to extensively rebuild the bridge.
 The bridge wings were removed as part of that repair, and are now part of a memorial to the ship on a promontory in Lands End, San Francisco at Golden Gate National Recreation Area overlooking the Pacific Ocean.
 One wing has extensive battle damage from the Naval Battle of Guadalcanal.
 They are set on the great circle course from San Francisco to Guadalcanal.
 The old ship's bell is housed at the Marines Memorial Club in San Francisco.

 Awards

 Schonland left, Nimitz center, McCandless right, on board San Francisco, December 1942.

-San Francisco was among the most decorated ships in US service during World War II.
+San Francisco was among the most decorated US Naval vessels of World War II.
 San Francisco earned 17 battle stars during World War II, and when combined with the crewmember's awards of Medals of Honor, Navy Crosses, Silver Stars, etc., she is the second most decorated US ship of World War II after USS Enterprise, CV-6.
 For her participation in the Naval Battle of Guadalcanal and Battle of Cape Esperance, she was awarded the Presidential Unit Citation with star.
 For the same action, three members of her crew were awarded the Medal of Honor: Lieutenant Commander Herbert E. Schonland, Lieutenant Commander Bruce McCandless, and Boatswain's Mate 1st Class Reinhardt J. Keppler (posthumous).
 Admiral Callaghan was also awarded the Medal of Honor (posthumous).